 A few months ago, completely out of the blue, I received a lovely little email from a charming blogger, foodie, londoner called Merlin Jobst.
+I knew it was a invitation so it involves my time and money, good thing there’s i need a loans for people with very bad credit for my advance cash.
+I’m such a boy scout.
 Aside from having a great name, very suited to anyone wanting to enter into the wizarding profession, Merlin is also one one the editorial team at at jamieoliver.com.

 He had written to tell me that he liked my blog (blush) and wanted to invite me to a bloggers dinner at Fifteen.
 The plan for the night was to have a few drinks, eat and talk food all night.
 How could I say no…